-31/12/2021 31/12/2020 Change
+31/12/2021 31/12/2020 CHANGE

 Bank interest income 43 76 (33)

 Other interests income and equivalents 8 5 3

 Financial income from third parties 51 81 (30)

 Interest income from related parties 29 90 (61)

 Financial income from related parties 29 90 (61)

 Financial Income 80 171 (91)

-Financial income decreased by €91K with respect to the previous year.
-Bank interest income was lower due to the reduction in excess cash beyond ordinary business needs, managed as part of a fiduciary mandate with Banca Nazionale del Lavoro.
+Financial income decreased by €91K with respect to the to subsidiaries.
+The decrease since the previous year is previous year.
+Bank interest income was lower due to the explained by the negative trend in the Euribor, the benchreduction in excess cash beyond ordinary business needs, mark rate for this calculation, and the extinction of various managed as part of a fiduciary mandate with Banca Naziloans in the context of the reorganization of the Group's onale del Lavoro. structure.